Data check: Ishan Kishan becomes fourth Indian batter to score double century in ODI cricket

 The hosts, who edged out India by five runs on Wednesday to take an unassailable 2-0 lead in the three-match series, had made two changes in Chittagong.
 Taskin Ahmed and Yasir Ali come in for Nasum Ahmed and Najmul Hossain.

-India are without regular skipper Rohit Sharma, who suffered a thumb injury in their previous loss and flew back to Mumbai to seek medical advice, and Deepak Chahar out due to a hamstring strain.
+India are without regular skipper Rohit Sharma, who suffered a thumb injury in their previous loss and flew back to Mumbai to seek medical advice.
+Deepak Chahar also missed the match due to a hamstring strain.

-KL Rahul stepped in as captain, with left-arm wrist spinner Kuldeep Yadav and opening batsman Ishan Kishan making the team as India seek a consolation win in the series.
+KL Rahul stepped in as captain, with left-arm wrist spinner Kuldeep Yadav and opening batter Ishan Kishan making the team as India seek a consolation win in the series.

 Teams